stithac/workout-tracker/README.md

 ```

 ## Known Bugs
-* Pressing the "Complete" button after adding a new exercise will create a blank workout in the database.
+* Pressing the "Complete" button after adding a new exercise will create a blank workout in the database if the form fields are left blank.
 This will be resolved in a future release

 * Users are able to create multiple workouts for the same day.
 Not necessarily a bug, but something to keep in mind.
 If done, there will be duplicate day entries in the bar chart